orb-community/pktvisor/README.md

 # run the command line UI
 docker run -it --rm --net=host ns1labs/pktvisor pktvisor
 ```
-If many stats do not seem to be collecting, especially in/out stats, then you likely need to use `-H` to tell it which net prefix to use as the "host".
-See the help section below.
+If many stats do not seem to be collecting, especially in/out stats, then you likely need to use `-H` to tell it which net prefix to use as the "host" - see the help section below.

-See usage examples below.
+See usage examples below for more complex scenarios, including Geo support.

 There are currently no prebuilt operating system packages.
 If you would like to build your own executable,
 please see the Build section below.